In This Article

 The Alert Logic® console utilizes OmniBox to search log messages in Alert Logic Log Manager™.
 Utilize the following article to acquaint yourself with understanding OmniBox features, using OmniBox to find the log you're looking for, and using and saving common search queries.

-The OmniBox can be found within the Alert Logic console in the Log Manager section, under the Messages subsection.
+The OmniBox can be found within the Alert Logic console in Search from the main menu, under the Log Messages sub-menu section.

 The OmniBox has several features that customers can take advantage of in order to run various searches for log messages.
 This section gives you an overview of each feature and what it can be used for.